hitokiri-mata/katacoda-courses/kubernetes-observability/basics/step3-kubectl.md

-The the running state of an application can be observed through a variety of `kubectl describe` commands across various resources.
+The running state of an application can be observed through a variety of `kubectl describe` commands across various resources.

+Inspect the whole cluster

+`kubectl cluster-info`{{execute}}

+or more verbose (and really too much)

+`kubectl cluster-info dump --all-namespaces`{{execute}}

 Inspect this Kubernetes cluster only _Worker_ node.